ton-blockchain/bug-bounty/README.md

 Catchain, Validator Node, Full Node, DHT Node, TonLib, FunC compiler, Fift compiler.

+The testnet branch is considered experimental and often undergoes tests and audits.
+We are interested in identifying problems at this stage, thus bugs in the testnet branch are accepted, in some cases report review maybe postponed till the end of audit/tests (you will be immediately notified upon report submission).

 ## Smart Contracts (FunC)

 Standard smart contracts - https://github.com/ton-blockchain/ton/tree/master/crypto/smartcont: